hannahlivnat/hannahlivnat/README.md

 # 👩‍💻 Hey, I'm Hannah!
 I'm a Software Engineer in Los Angeles motivated by the potential for systemic innovation within technology.
-I believe code can transform and improve systems, and I love to nerd out about how digital tools can improve access to education, policy, and public services. 🌍
+I believe code can transform and improve systems, and I love to nerd out about how digital tools can improve access to services. 🌍

 ## Latest Projects